-- CO1: To enable students to get International recognition for work and study. - CO2: To use English confidently in the International business environments. - CO3: To be able to take part in business discussion, read company literature, write formal and informal business correspondences and listen and understand business conversations
+- On the successful completion of the course, students will be able to - CO1: To enable students to get International recognition for work and study. - CO2: To use English confidently in the International business environments. - CO3: To be able to take part in business discussion, read company literature, write formal and informal business correspondences and listen and understand business conversations